VadimDmitr/vadimdmitr.github.io/README.md

+# Portfolio

-Portfolio is published on public GitHub repository.
-Repository includes  index.html file at root-level and JS and SCC files.
+This portfolio is published on a public GitHub repository.
+The repository includes an `index.html` file at the root-level, and JS and CSS files.

+## Webpage Contents

+### Header Navigation Menu

+The header navigation menu contains:

+- My name
+- Links to:
+  - About section
+  - Experience section
+  - Certificates section
+  - Skills section
+  - Projects section
+  - Leave a Message section

-Webpage contains header navigation menu with : My name, Links to “About” section, “Experience” , "Certificates", “Skills” ,“Projects”  and “Leave a Message” sections.
-My navigation links direct us to the differrent sections of this page.
+These navigation links direct users to different sections of the page.

-Webpage contains: “About” section with: Level-two heading and text.
+### About Section

+The About section contains:

+- A level-two heading
+- Text

+### Experience Section

+The Experience section contains:

+- A level-two heading
-“Experience” section with the following: Level-two heading, List of previous work experience in а flex lay-out.
+- A list of previous work experience in a flex layout

+### Skills Section

+The Skills section contains:

+- A level-two heading
-“Skills” section with the following: Level-two heading with List of skills in a flex layout (inserted via JavaScript).
+- A list of skills in a flex layout (inserted via JavaScript)

+### Projects Section

+The Projects section contains:

-“Projects” section with :  List of public repositories retrieved from GitHub API via Fetch in a grid layout.
-My working links in my Projects section that redirect us to my GitHub repositories.
+- A list of public repositories retrieved from the GitHub API via Fetch in a grid layout
+- Working links that redirect users to my GitHub repositories

+### Social Media Links

-Social media links (LinkedIn, GitHub).
-Social media links redirect to my social media accounts.
+The webpage includes social media links to my LinkedIn and GitHub profiles.

+### Leave a Message Section

+The Leave a Message section contains:

+- A level-two heading
+- A form with:
+  - Name field
+  - Email Address field
+  - Message field
+  - Submit button
- “Leave a Message” section with the following: Level-two heading.
-Form with “Name”, “Email Address”, and “Message” fields.
-Submit button, Form submit event listener that adds message to list.
+  - Form submit event listener that adds the message to the list
-My working Leave a Message section by entering name, email, and message information.‘Delete’ feature to remove the message.
+- A 'Delete' feature to remove the message

+### Messages Section

+The Messages section contains:

+- A list of messages in a flex layout
+- Each list item includes:
+  - Message text
- Webpage contains “Messages” section with the following: List of messages in a flex layout.
-Each list item has the following: Message text, Name of message author with “mailto” link to email address, “Remove” button that deletes message from list.
+  - Name of message author with a "mailto" link to their email address
+  - A "Remove" button that deletes the message from the list

+### Footer

+The footer contains:

+- Copyright text
-Webpage contains footer with the Copyright text, current time and year (inserted via JavaScript)
+- Current time and year (inserted via JavaScript)